Email & Password

-While the Injectables, mainly Botox and Fillers remain popular treatments (as they produce great results in the right hands), technologies are ever evolving and there are now a wide range of other treatments available.
+While Injectables, mainly Botox and Fillers remain popular treatments (as they produce great results in the right hands), technologies are ever-evolving and there is now a wide range of other treatments available.

 Like any market involving technologies, new products are being launched all the time and the challenge for practitioners is to look beyond the glitzy marketing and separate the good science from the bad.

 I am naturally inclined to be cautious and hence by default often not the first on the bandwagon.
-Perhaps being financially risk averse partly shapes that too.
-We have acquired a small number of aesthetics equipments following careful research and I have been very pleased with the results so far.
+Perhaps being financially risk-averse partly shapes that too.
+We have acquired a small number of aesthetics equipment following careful research and I have been very pleased with the results so far.